-IG's published code [7] includes a user-level TCP stack and modifications to a TLS library to manipulate packets in a HTTPS connection, which we find does not work in practice.
+IG's published code [5] includes a user-level TCP stack and modifications to a TLS library to manipulate packets in a HTTPS connection, which we find does not work in practice.
 We ultimately had to re-implement IG to the best of our ability.
-As we will show in §4.1 we are able to reproduce good accuracy with our re-implementation.
-We find this technique is more efficient and accurate than Gordon.
-However, we highlight two limitations of IG.
+As we will show in §4.2 we obtain reasonably good accuracy with our re-implementation.
+We find this technique is more efficient than Gordon.
+However, we highlight three limitations of IG.

 First, we find that IG does not make it straightforward to classify a CCA as unknown or discover new CCAs.
 Given the decision tree classifier, we can only mark a trace as a known label.
-Second, we find that we need to carefully account for TCP stack optimizations at the sender like F-RTO [47] that impact how a TCP flow will respond to losses that are independent of CCA behavior.
-These special cases are also challenges in prior work that tries to collect CWND traces [56].
+Second, it takes considerable effort to re-implement; we find that we need to carefully account for TCP stack optimizations at the sender like F-RTO [48] that impact how a TCP flow will respond to losses that are independent of CCA behavior.
+These special cases are also challenges in prior work that try to collect CWND traces [57].